 - Watch female sports on TV!
-A couple suggestions include watching women’s volleyball, the WNBA, girls swimming, gymnastics, college softball, and the list goes on and on!
+A couple of suggestions include watching women’s volleyball, the WNBA, girls swimming, gymnastics, college softball, and the list goes on and on!
 It’s important that our youth sees powerful athletic females as role models, and that won’t happen if you only watch the NBA and the NFL.
 Don’t get me wrong; I love these stations as well, but we must include a variety of viewing opportunities for our kids!

 - Encourage, applaud, and communicate how proud you are of your girls, no matter the outcome or win!

 - It’s likely that each activity won’t be their “niche”, so have fun discovering what they really enjoy, and applaud them if they would like to take a different route, maybe in the creative arts, music, or theatre!

 - Building your craft and love for any activity is extremely important to build a sense of self and confidence!